-On July 9, 2021, the Company and Warren B. Kanders entered into an Employment Agreement (as amended on September 1, 2021) (the "Kanders Employment Agreement"), which provides for Mr. Kanders' employment as Chief Executive Officer and Executive Chairman of the Board, for a term to commencing upon the completion of the Company's initial public offering of shares of its common stock (the "Commencement Date"), and to terminate on the fifth anniversary of the Commencement Date, subject to earlier termination as provided therein.
+On July 9, 2021, the Company and Warren B. Kanders entered into an Employment Agreement (as amended on September 1, 2021) (the "Kanders Employment Agreement"), which provides for Mr. Kanders' employment as Chief Executive Officer and Executive Chairman of the Board, for a term to commencing upon the completion of the Company's initial public offering of shares of its common stock on November 8, 2021 (the "Commencement Date"), and to terminate on the fifth anniversary of the Commencement Date, subject to earlier termination as provided therein.
 Mr. Kanders is entitled to an annual base salary of \$1,250,000, subject to annual review by the Compensation Committee as more particularly provided in the Kanders Employment Agreement.
+On March 9, 2022, Mr. Kanders' annual base salary was increased to \$1,287,500 effective as of January 1, 2022.